 - Can you provide references for customers whose tubs you have refinished?

-A lot of terminology gets tossed around when reading about tub refinishing and replacement, and some of it isn’t entirely clear.
-For this reason, reading up on the options will help make you a careful, responsible customer when you begin talking to contractors.
-Plus, it will make it tougher for any shady “pros” to take advantage of you.
-These are some of the questions most often asked about the bathtub refinishing process to get you started.
+Customers encounter a lot of terminology when they are reading about tub refinishing and replacement, and some of it isn’t entirely clear.
+For this reason, reading up on the options will help homeowners make a careful and well-thought-out decision when they begin talking to contractors.
+Plus, it will make it tougher for any shady “pros” to take advantage of them.

 Q. Is it worth it to refinish a bathtub?